Memo to CEOs and GCs on “advance waivers”

 General Counsel and Corporate Management must never forget that their business enterprise is nothing more than a “profit center” to a large full-service law firm.
-While it should be obvious that such a relationship is the antithesis of an attorney-client professional relationship, it is often overlooked.
+While it should be obvious that such a relationship is the antithesis of an attorney-client professional relationship, that fact is often overlooked.

 Chinese Walls do not prevent or even limit industrial espionage!

-The idea of some kind of Chinese Wall as a way to avoid conflicts in a large full-service time billing law firm is no more effective than the present day Chinese Wall might be against modern airpower or even tanks and field artillery.
+The idea that some kind of Chinese Wall is a way to avoid conflicts in a large full-service time billing law firm is no more effective than the present day Chinese Wall might be against modern airpower or even tanks and field artillery.

 One need only think of central duplicating facilities and word processing in large law firms.
 I once asked a senior partner at a major intellectual property law firm whether the “key operator” of their large high-speed copying machines was a graduate student in electronic engineering or computer science at a nearby university?
 And then whether that student might be a foreign national?
 A stricken look on the face of the partner was the answer.